RetrO-M/Malicious-Tool/README.md

 # C
 - The C version you want the files in a folder, maybe it's its folders, then its files on Linux

-# Batch
-- The Batch version you steal someone's information on windows

 # Shell
 - The Shell version you want the files in a folder, maybe it's its folders, then its files on Linux